-The Information Assurance Division (IAD) is organized as a sub-division of the Service, Planning and Management (SPM) Division within the Office of the Chief Information Officer (OCIO).
-Information Assurance was instantiated mid-February, 2011 with the establishment of the Information Technology (IT) Transformation initiative that followed the release of Secretarial Order 3309.
+The Information Assurance Division (IAD) is organized as a division of the Office of the Chief Information Officer (OCIO).
+Information Assurance was instantiated mid-February, 2011.

 Functions of the Information Assurance Division include:

 The Information Assurance Division's revised structure is comprised of the following functional areas:

 DOI IT security policies are created to set management expectations for securing IT systems and ensuring clear guidelines are defined for system user behavior, and ensuring consistent system performance.
 They are necessary for compliance with federal mandates, such as the Federal Information Security Management Act (FISMA), Office of Management and Budget (OMB) memoranda and circulars, National Institute of Standards and Technology (NIST) guidance, and industry best practices.

 Security accreditation is the official management decision given by a senior agency official to authorize operation of an information system and to explicitly accept the risk to agency operations, agency assets, or individuals based on the implementation of an agreed-upon set of security controls.
 Required by OMB Circular A-130, Appendix III, security accreditation provides a form of quality control and challenges managers and technical staffs at all levels to implement the most effective security controls possible in an information system, given mission requirements, technical constraints, operational constraints, and cost/schedule constraints.
 By accrediting an information system, an agency official accepts responsibility for the security of the system and is fully accountable for any adverse impacts to the agency if a breach of security occurs.
 Thus, responsibility and accountability are core principles that characterize security accreditation.